open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-takehome-android-studio-setup.md

 To be able to debug / repackage / build on the android mobile application, you need to:

-- download and install the most recent official IDE for android: [Android Studio](https://developer.android.com/studio/index.html)
+- Download and install the most recent official IDE for android: [Android Studio](https://developer.android.com/studio/index.html)

 - Verify which version of the JDK you have: open a command line and type javac -version.
 If the JDK is not available or the version is lower than 1.8, download the [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).